pswens/ControlsAssessmentSpecifications/docs/source/Controls8.md

 ### Operations

-1. Check if `GV26` the audit log management process exists:
+1. Check if `GV26` the audit log management process exists

    1. If it exists, M1 = 1
-   2. If it does not exist, M1 = 0
+   2. 2.
+If it does not exist, M1 = 0

-2. Review `GV26` for elements of the process, at a minimum, address the collection, review, and retention of audit logs for enterprise assets:
+2. Review `GV26` for elements of the process and, at a minimum, address the collection, review, and retention of audit logs for enterprise assets.

     1. For each element that exists, assign a value of 1.
 Sum the values of existing elements.
 (M2)

 3. Compare the date from Input 2 and the current date.
 Capture the timeframe in terms of months.
 (M3)

 ### Measures